Pebble. The name hangs in the air when you say it. The darling of Kickstarter, the smartwatch that's acceptable to own.

 The Pebble's design offers a range of colours - orange, cherry red, jet black, arctic white and grey - and it's a relatively small watch, which we suspect will widen its appeal for those with smaller wrists who don't want a huge chunk of tech strapped to their arm.

 It's small too, measuring 52 x 36 x 11.5mm and weighing in at just 38g.
 We feel that Pebble could be bigger, certainly chunkier, to give it a little more masculinity - although perhaps that'd be pushing into "stone" territory - but the slim profile means it slips under a shirt cuff in a way that some larger watches won't.
+Those that do want something more "suit attire" looking should check out the newer and more expensive Pebble Steel.

 The strap is 22mm wide, so it's easy enough to swap the standard black plastic strap that it ships with for something that better suits your style, perhaps to give the chunkier looks we think the Pebble would benefit from.